Text by CLT Magazine

 This series is on hand to ask the questions that keep us awake at night, but also attempt to answer them, delivering live broadcasts and curious, engaged, and informed thinking from our house to yours, people at PACE Gallery say.

-Trevor Paglen’s artistic practise spans image making, sculpture, investigative journalism, writing, engineering.
-He’s is known for investigating the invisible through the visible and revealing the hidden in series such as The Black Sites, The Other Night Sky, and Limit Telephotography.
+Trevor Paglen’s artistic practise spans image-making, sculpture, investigative journalism, writing, and engineering.
+He is known for investigating the invisible through the visible and revealing the hidden in series such as The Black Sites, The Other Night Sky, and Limit Telephotography.
 In other series like Symbology and Code Names, he utilises text, video, object, and image to explore questions surrounding military culture and language.

 Kate Crawford is a Distinguished Research Professor at NYU, where she co-founded the AI Now Institute.
 She is also a Principal Researcher at Microsoft Research New York and is the inaugural Visiting Chair in AI and Justice at the École Normale Supérieure in Paris.